ppujari/ferri/README.md

 Second problem I found is images has multiple objects in it.
 So, simple image classification may not work.
 In this cases, object detection will give better result.
 Object detection in OpneCV also requires few labelled images, which is not given in this home-work.

 ### What are the cases your solution covers, how are they covered and why are they important?
+It covers all the cases, I believe, my only concern is accuracy.
+It can be improved, by training a word2vec model with eCommerce training data.
+Better alogrithm for finidng threshhold value which determines "Others" category.

 ### What are the cases your solution does not cover and what are the ways you can extend your current solution for them?

 The disadvantage of pre-trained word embeddings is that the words contained within may not capture the peculiarities of language in your specific application domain.
 For example, Wikipedia may not have great word exposure to particular aspects of legal doctrine or religious text, so if your application is specific to a domain like this, your results may not be optimal due to the generality of the downloaded model’s word embeddings.

+Initially, I was thinking to use a hybrid model one from text i.e. product description and two from images.
+Given little bit more time, I would have tried "attention" and transformers.